UPDATE November 2017 – This post has been updated to reflect the trail cameras currently available.

 6. Wireless functionality

 Cameras with wireless functionality will send images directly to your mobile phone or email account.
 This offers huge time saving benefits, as well as reducing the amount of disturbance at your survey site.
 Several cameras now have wireless capabilities, and some will even allow you to alter your camera settings remotely.
 An activated SIM card is required to use these features.
-The Spypoint Mini-Live camera is just one example of a camera that will let you access your photos remotely.* Interpolation is where the software inside the camera produces a larger image by adding pixels.
+All of the cameras in the Ltl Acorn range are available with wireless capabilities.* Interpolation is where the software inside the camera produces a larger image by adding pixels.
 These extra pixels are created by application of an algorithm which uses adjacent pixels to create the most likely colour.